gamblevore/speedie/Documentation/OptimisationTricks.md

 If your table is large enough, this can help.
 (Not if its like only 2 or 3 cases, but more like 10 or more).

 Another possibility, is to actually place function pointers **on** the actual object to be processed.
-Perry uses this, and the Speedie GUI system does this a lot too.
+Perry uses this, and Speedie's GUI does this a lot too.
 Makes life a lot easier.